 No visit to Mount Arbel is ever long enough.
 It remains one of the most beautiful, inspiring, and instructive sites in Israel.

 Question: What benefits do you see in getting a panoramic overview of Jesus’ ministry?
-You can leave a comment by clicking here.
+To leave a comment, just click here.

 Mount Arbel on the Map: